Ayon-SSP/Artical_temp/README.md

 it will print "|<-TutorialsPoint->|"

 In this above code we can understand that how Multiple Decorators are helping to change the functionality of a DisplayName() function twice first it's adding add_style  "<- plaintext ->" and then adding add_Borders " | plaintext | " & if needed we can add more additional functionality to DisplayName() function.

+There is a builtin standard library called inspect module in Python where we can use getsource() method to display the source code of any python object